Notes on installing archlinux from scratch

 7.4.2 python-pip

-applications can be installed through pacman/yaourt
+Some python applications can be installed through pacman/yaourt but others

-are easily installed using pip
+are easily installed using pip manager.
+To install pip, just do

 yaourt -S python-pip